 Skills in DBT

 DBT is an evidence based psychotherapeutic practice that equips clients with a number of essential skills.
-The four most important skills that DBT teaches its clients are:
+The four most important skills that treatment team of a DBT therapist teaches its clients are:

 As discussed previously, people with borderline personality disorder have a lot of interpersonal difficulties.
 They often struggle to maintain good relationships with their parents, lovers, friends, and colleagues.
 They also find it challenging to set boundaries and maintain respect for themselves and others.
 Interpersonal effectiveness teaches clients to draw boundaries and to communicate what they want in an assertive manner.
 This module helps clients learn what being assertive is and how it differs from being aggressive.